Planning a trip to Savannah? You’ve just found your new favorite travel guide.

 Made by Locals, for People Who Hate Tourist Traps

-We’re not a tourism board.
-We’re not influencers visiting for the weekend.
+We're not a tourism board.
+We're not influencers visiting for the weekend.
 We actually live here — downtown, near Forsyth — and this guide is exactly what we wish we had on our first trip to Savannah.
-It’s built for travelers who care less about top-10 lists and more about how a place actually feels.

-We’ll show you where to stay (yes, including our rentals), where to grab a coffee that’s worth the walk, and which bar makes the city’s best Old Fashioned (we’re still taste-testing, but getting close).
+It's built for travelers who care less about top-10 lists and more about how a place actually feels.
+We'll show you where to stay (yes, including our own rentals), where to grab a coffee worth the walk, and which bar makes the city's best Old Fashioned.

 Plan by Vibe, Not Just Zip Code

 Not everyone comes to Savannah for the same reason.
-Whether you're here to fall in love (with someone or the city), sip your way through the Historic District, or wander until your feet give out — we’ve mapped out self-guided, personalized itineraries that match the Savannah you came for (with more on the way!)
+Whether you're here to fall in love with someone (or just the city), sip your way through the Historic District, or wander until your feet give out — these self-guided itineraries are built around how you want to feel while you're here.

 Rooftop drinks, candlelit dinners, slow strolls through the prettiest squares.